yaskovdev/blog/_posts/2018-04-30-happy-birthday-mr-johnson.md

 Frankly, the first idea that came to my mind was to ignore the unit tests and continue deployment.
 After all, that's how developers usually deal with failing unit tests, isn't it?

-However, that would be too risky this time.
+However, that would be too risky that time.
 People can forgive broken UI layout.
 But they never forgive any issues with their money.

 So I had only one choice: to fix the tests as soon as possible and finish the deployment.
 I started digging into the error.